-DOE is sensitive to concerns regarding the impact of the test procedure amendments on ratings, particularly for commercial packaged boilers that were not previously able to use a recirculating loop for reducing the temperature rise across the unit, as there was a significant difference in inlet water temperature in the NOPR for units not using a recirculating loop as compared to the current test method.
-(Recirculating loops are considered in section III.F.2.)
-However, DOE continues to believe that an inlet water temperature range of 35 °F to 80 °F is an unnecessarily large range due to the capabilities of current test facilities, and that lower temperatures in that range are particularly unrepresentative of water temperatures found in the field.
-In this final rule, DOE is therefore adopting an inlet temperature requirement of 80 °F ±5 °F for non-condensing commercial packaged boilers that do not utilize a recirculating loop, and the outlet temperature will remain 180 °F \pm 2 °F. (Note: this inlet water temperature is consistent with the existing inlet water temperature requirement for condensing commercial packaged boilers.
-See section III.F.3 for discussion of water temperatures for condensing commercial packaged boilers.)
-This range aligns with the existing allowable maximum temperature of 80 °F for the inlet water temperature but reduces the total allowable range.
-DOE agrees with the Efficiency Advocates and CA IOUs that the March 2016 NOPR water temperatures would improve consistency due to their specificity, would remove ambiguity concerning the temperature of water entering a unit, and would provide assurance to consumers that commercial packaged boilers were rated similarly.
-DOE believes that these consequences also will result from the temperatures being adopted in this final rule.
+the temperatures being adopted in this final rule are different from those proposed, DOE believes that the final rule will still achieve these results.
 DOE believes that this final rule results in a test procedure that is more representative of efficiencies found in the field by increasing the allowable inlet water temperature and more repeatable because of the narrower allowable range of inlet water temperatures, while mitigating concerns regarding the impact on ratings.
 DOE believes that the concerns regarding impacts on ratings due to the proposed 140 °F inlet water temperature are mitigated with the temperature requirements it is adopting in this final rule.
 Therefore, DOE does not believe it is necessary to produce, as the Gas Associations and NEEA suggested, a conversion methodology between the existing and amended test procedures.
 Moreover, a manufacturer would only need to recertify a basic model if it determines its test results no longer represent the efficiency of the basic model as tested under the amended test procedure.
 Such a determination should be possible based on a review of the water temperatures used to generate prior test data and an understanding of the potential effects on the resulting efficiency.